spyderbat/eval/guidebook/src/lateral/within.md

 ![The original messy trace](./lateral_movement_messy.png)

-At first, the resuting graph may seem like a mess, but it is easy to clean up.
+At first, the resulting graph may seem like a mess, but it is easy to clean up.
 First, let's make sure that we have all of the necessary information by zooming in and right-clicking on the root bach processes inside of each container, then selecting "Add X Descendants".
-You may also need to select "Add X Descendant Connections" if the option is available.
+You may also need to select "Add X Descendant Connections" if available.

 ![The right-click menu for one of the bash processes](./lateral_graph_editing.png)